WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.3.5 - 2016-6-3 =
+* Removed undefined index error for publicly_queryable in "Get Code" area.
+That parameter is targeted for 1.4.0 release.

 = 1.3.4 - 2016-5-4 =
 * Fixed: moved WDS-based services "ads" to within the plugin itself.
 Will not request remote resources.
 * Fixed: Better output formatting if WDS/Pluginize "ads" failed to load images.